lmoneta/stat-course-ipmu/README.md

 ## Instructions for updating the Notebook repository

-These are the instructions in case you need to update the repository to get the last version of the notebook.
+These are the instructions in case you need to update the repository to get the last version of the notebooks.

+* Open first a **Terminal** window.

-* Check first if you have changed some files have changed in your repository by typing
+* Check first if you have changed some files (Notebooks) in your repository by typing:

 `git status`

 * git status will show if you have modified some files (notebooks) locally.
-In this case, if you don;t want to loose your changes just do
+In this case, if you don't want to loose your changes just do:

 `git stash`

-* Update your local  repository by doing:
+* Update then your local  repository by doing:

 `git pull --rebase`